Termplexed/vfix/README.md

 Works in short like this:

 1. *Pre Sourcing*: echo a persistent message (mark) to `:messages`
-2. *On run*: Search for last mark and ingore all messages before it
+2. *On run*: Search for last mark and ignore all messages before it

+***Note!*** Marks are not auto added if path is `*/autoload/*`.
+Yes, this can be somewhat inconvenient - but as we hook to SourcePre we risk adding marks on places where we do not want them ...
+Could try to find a better solution for this.

 * Auto marking + filtering from last mark is on by default.
 * All marks has a prefix of `;; VfixM  NN HH:MM:SS <file|text>` where *NN* is an internal counter.